 Have you clicked mailto: links (email links) on websites and want them to open in Gmail.
 When I decided to install email links at bottom of these posts, I would be redirected to a popup for Outlook Express (or any other default email client in your case).
 But I wanted these links to open in Gmail in a new tab.

 Open Email Links in Gmail

 What are mailto: links?
-They are links which contain a mailto: link instead of http: – these links point to an email address instead of a web page.
-It contains an email address to which email is composed and typically might have the page url, title and some suggested content within the url … like a very long link.
+They are links that contain a mailto: link instead of HTTP: – these links point to an email address instead of a web page.
+It contains an email address to which email is composed and typically might have the page URL, title and some suggested content within the URL … like a very long link.

 By default, Chrome does not allow mail.google.com to open email links.
 I choose ‘Allow’ and that’s it.
 Now when I click a mailto: link on websites, it opens Gmail compose screen prefilled with email address in a new tab!

 1. Check you are on the gmail page, otherwise you will not see the icons.

 2. Go to – Settings> Show Advanced Settings > Privacy > Content Settings Button > Handlers.
 Check that the options to ‘Allow sites to ask to be default handlers’ is enabled.
 If it is not enabled, you will not see the double diamond icons on Gmail page.
 Enable this and try again.

 3. Check that Protocol handlers have the mailto links set to open for site mail.google.com